-Techniques in Academic Writing Grade 11 (.5)
+Techniques in Writing)

-In this 0.5 credit junior elective course, students produce and revise a variety of genres of academic essays, practice essential skills of paragraph organization, and develop techniques of critical analysis.
+In this elective course, students produce and revise a variety of genres of academic essays, practice essential skills of paragraph organization, and develop techniques of critical analysis.
 Assignments range from response papers to formal essays.
 Selected readings will be assigned on such topics as audience, voice and plagiarism.
 The course addresses individual writing needs, but the focus remains on academic writing.
 Format is a workshop environment that includes peer review and one-on-one student/ teacher conferencing.
 Students will also read model essays and critique essays.
-Language focus activities include refining working thesis claims, using a variety of primary and secondary sources as required by the particular assignment, using active voice, parallel construction, subject/ verb agreement, pronoun antecedent, resolution of ambiguity, and appropriate word choice for audience including precise vocabulary.
-This elective may not be repeated.
+Language focus activities include refining working thesis claims, using a variety of primary and secondary sources as required by the particular assignment, using active voice, parallel construction, subject/verb agreement, pronoun antecedent, resolution of ambiguity, and appropriate word choice for audience including precise vocabulary.
+This course is best scheduled in junior year or for non-AP seniors.
+English electives are typically offered every other year.
+This course will be offered in the 2022-23 school year.